 In the future, the English Baccalaureate may be considered as an additional factor by some employers and higher education institutions.
 Certainly, the view of the government is that almost all students should study the combination of subjects which make up the English Baccalaureate to ensure a rigorous, academic education.
-Therefore, all students who are in the top sets in languages are strongly recommended to follow the full English Baccalaureate pathway at Ilkley Grammar School.
+Therefore, all students likely to achieve a grade 5 or above in the EBacc subjects are strongly recommended to follow the full English Baccalaureate pathway at Ilkley Grammar School.
 However, other students with aspirations to follow a predominantly academic route at higher education level are also strongly recommended to select the options (geography and/or history, alongside a language) which will allow them the opportunity to achieve the English Baccalaureate.